danmbeyah/Blockchain-Explorer/readme.md

 1. MYSQL DB

 ## Outcome
-1. I created a wallet and used the pass phrase and wallet ID to login on Blockchain.com.
+1. A wallet used to hold bitcoins and carry out transactions.

 ## Set up
 1. Clone repo and run composer install